 The CTP code 99386 can use by a physician who thoroughly examines the patient.
 The billing-related topics, such as coding, compliance, and documentation, can be discussed in CPR’s “Coding Corner.”

-As the managing editor of AAPC, an organization that provides education and credentials to those working in the healthcare industry, John Verhovshek has this month’s hint to share with our readers.
+As the managing editor of AAPC, an organization that provides education and credentials to healthcare professionals, John Verhovshek has this month’s hint to share with our readers.

 Codes will assign by taking into account the patient’s age and whether they are new (99381-99387) or established (99381-99387) patients into consideration (99391-99397).
 Companies can be classified as either new or appointed based on the “three-year rule,” according to CPT guidelines.